-Students: More than 24,300 from all 50 states and more than 100 countries.
+Students: Nearly 24,000 from all 50 states and more than 100 countries.

-Degrees: More than 250 undergraduate majors and options are available.
+Undergraduate Degrees: More than 250 undergraduate majors and options are available.

 Kansas State University has been continuously accredited by the Higher Learning Commission (HLC) of the North Central Association (NCA) of Colleges and Schools since 1916.